Can I claim my Ear Correction Surgery on Medicare?

 Medicare Rebates are subject to change and review

-MBS Item codes can change or removed from the Medicare rebate schedule without warning.
-Therefore we always advise patients that are currently eligible for a Medicare rebate, to have their surgery done sooner rather than later.
+MBS Item codes can change or be removed from the Medicare rebate schedule without warning.

 - Ear surgery, as a part of Plastic Reconstructive Surgery procedures, may be medically justified and necessary

-- If you are a private health insurance user, the funding may be different from Medicare’s.
+- If you are a private health insurance user, the refund may be different from Medicare’s.
 Contact your PHI and ask for more information.

 - Since MBS descriptions and classifications are subject to almost daily changes, it is important to be up to date.